Neradon/Dasui/README.md

 ## 1. Method
 Download this repo by clicking on Code->"Download Zip" and put all the files in the zip in your ChilloutVR game folder under "ChilloutVR_Data\StreamingAssets\Cohtml\UIResources\CVRTest".
 Replace the existing files there with the new ones.
 (Example path where do put the files: "D:\Steamgames\steamapps\common\ChilloutVR\ChilloutVR_Data\StreamingAssets\Cohtml\UIResources\CVRTest")

-## 2. Method
-You can download the installer made by [MilchZocker](https://github.com/MilchZocker) [right here](https://github.com/MilchZocker/ChilloutVR-addons/releases/download/0.0.1u/UI-Installer.bat) where you can choose between different UIs. <br>
-Just place the installer in the ChilloutVR game folder, run it and follow the instructions.
-(UI is called Neradon's UI in there)

 # Update
 The fastest way to update is to rerun Milckzockers Installer which will always pull the newest files from github.